Trump administration, U.S. states move to step up vaccinations

 The U.S. Food and Drug Administration has authorized the vaccine from Pfizer and partner BioNTech SE and a second vaccine from Moderna Inc for emergency use.

-As of Monday night, the United States has reported a total of 22.5 million coronavirus infections and 376,188 deaths during the pandemic.
+As of Monday night, the United States had reported a total of 22.5 million coronavirus infections and 376,188 deaths during the pandemic, the most of any country.
 Nearly 130,000 Americans were hospitalized with COVID-19 at midnight on Monday.

 A Reuters tally has shown that the number of COVID-19 patients requiring hospitalization may have leveled off, at least temporarily, although public health officials warn that further spread may still be seen from holiday gatherings.

+He also pointed to a slower rate in the uptick of COVID hospitalizations, which at 5.5% over the past two weeks marked the lowest rate of increase since late October, when California last saw a week-over-week decline in hospitalizations.

+The number of new COVID hospitalizations statewide has fallen to about 2,500 admissions a day over the past two days from a daily average of about 3,500 admissions every 24 hours in previous days.
+Ghaly called that “the biggest signal to me that things are beginning to flatten and potentially improve.”

-The latest surge has potentially been compounded by a more infectious variant of the virus first seen in the United Kingdom and now found in at least 10 U.S. states - California, Florida, New York, Colorado, Georgia, Indiana, Connecticut, Minnesota, Pennsylvania and Texas.
+The latest surge has potentially been compounded by a more infectious variant of the virus first seen in the UK and now found in at least 10 U.S. states - California, Florida, New York, Colorado, Georgia, Indiana, Connecticut, Minnesota, Pennsylvania and Texas.

-Not all U.S. governors welcomed the Azar’s direction to widen the group of Americans eligible for vaccines.
+Not all U.S. governors welcomed Azar’s direction to widen the group of Americans eligible for vaccines.

 New York Governor Andrew Cuomo said he would grudgingly agree to include people as young as 65 and those with pre-existing conditions, even though he personally opposes it.